Doug Ford

-Douglas Robert Ford Jr. (born November 20, 1964) is a Canadian politician and businessman who has served as the 26th premier of Ontario and leader of the Progressive Conservative Party since 2018.
+Douglas Robert Ford Jr. (born November 20, 1964) is a Canadian politician and businessman who has served as the 26th premier of Ontario and as leader of the Progressive Conservative (PC) Party of Ontario since 2018.
 He represents the Toronto riding of Etobicoke North in the Legislative Assembly of Ontario.

-With his brother Randy, Ford co-owns Deco Labels and Tags, a printing business operating in Canada and the United States founded by their father, Doug Ford Sr., who served as a Member of Provincial Parliament (MPP) from 1995 to 1999.
+Alongside his brother Randy, Ford co-owns Deco Labels and Tags, a printing business operating in Canada and the United States founded by their father, Doug Ford Sr., who served as a Member of Provincial Parliament (MPP) from 1995 to 1999.
 Ford was a Toronto city councillor for Ward 2 Etobicoke North from 2010 to 2014 at the same time that his brother, Rob Ford, was mayor of Toronto.
-Ford ran for the 2014 Toronto mayoral election, placing second to John Tory.
+Ford ran in the 2014 Toronto mayoral election, placing second to John Tory.

-In 2018, Ford entered provincial politics and won the Progressive Conservative Party leadership election.
-He led the party to three consecutive majority governments in the 2018, 2022, and 2025 general elections.
-During his tenure as premier, Ford decreased the size of the Toronto City Council, responded to the COVID-19 pandemic, granted extra powers to designated Ontario mayors through the Strong Mayors, Building Homes Act, enacted the Your Health Act (Bill 60) to expand the use of private healthcare services, responded to tariffs on Canadian goods to the United States, and became embroiled in controversy over the Greenbelt scandal.
-Ford's rhetoric and policies were characterised as conservative and right-wing populist in his years in Toronto municipal politics and his early years as premier, but since 2020 and with the need to work with the federal liberal government during the pandemic, lockdowns, the Freedom Convoy in Ottawa, and Trump's tariffs against Canada, political commentators have noted his gradual shift to the political centre with a more co-operative and less confrontational attitude towards the federal government, and seemingly less public support for the federal Conservatives.
+In 2018, Ford entered provincial politics and won the Progressive Conservative Party leadership election held that year.
+He has led the party to three consecutive majority governments during his tenure as party leader in the 2018, 2022, and 2025 general elections.
+As premier, Ford decreased the size of the Toronto City Council, responded to the COVID-19 pandemic, granted extra powers to designated Ontario mayors through the Strong Mayors, Building Homes Act, enacted the Your Health Act (Bill 60) to expand the use of private healthcare services, responded to the imposition of U.S. tariffs on Canadian goods, and became embroiled in controversy over the Greenbelt scandal.

+Ford's rhetoric and policies were characterized as conservative and right-wing populist during his years in Toronto municipal politics and his early years as premier, but since 2020 and with the need to work with the federal Liberal government during the pandemic, the Freedom Convoy protests, and U.S. president Donald Trump's tariffs against Canada, political commentators have noted his gradual shift to the political centre with a more co-operative attitude toward the federal government, while seemingly exhibiting less public support for the federal Conservative Party.